 According to Stella Young, "My disability exists not because I use a wheelchair, but because the broader environment isn't accessible."

-The way forward "I have a strong sense that I have to educate people about disability."
+"I have a strong sense that I have to educate people about disability."
 Oscar Pistorius

 Persons with disability can contribute to development when they are free from physical, psychological, behavioral barriers and socioeconomic threats.